ASU students talking on campus

 “A” = 4.00; ASU accepts college-level courses in which you have earned a “C-” or better.

-The ASU transfer student admission process
+What is the ASU transfer student admission process?

 Follow these steps to apply to Arizona State University as a transfer student.